dart-lang/leak_tracker/README.md

 (that are already instrumented) you need to instrument them.

 For each tracked object the library should get two signals from your code:
 (1) the object is created and (2) the object is not in use.
-It is most convenient to give first signal in constractor and the second one in the method `dispose`:
+It is most convenient to give the first signal in the constructor and the second one in the `dispose` method:

 ```dart
 import 'package:leak_tracker/src/leak_tracker.dart';